-Diana Damian Martin and Bojana Janković return to the Steakhouse Live Festival to curate a live digital publication, joined by writers Libby Norman and Lewis Church, as well as Berivan Altun, Alice Iardella and Zoe Onatoye, three young women from the Live on the Drive programme.
+Diana Damian Martin and Bojana Janković returned to the Steakhouse Live Festival in 2018 to curate a live digital publication, they were joined by writers Libby Norman and Lewis Church, as well as Berivan Altun, Alice Iardella and Zoe Onatoye, three young women from the Live on the Drive programme.

 Lewis Church is an academic and writer based in London.
 He completed his PhD in 2017, and his writing has appeared in PAJ, The First Line, East End Review, Something Other, Exeunt and Loose Lips, and been published by SPILL Festival of Performance and The Sick of the Fringe.

 Libby Norman is a queer writer, performance artist and fangirl with longstanding interests in authorship, performative labour and live-writing.
 Her fan/art/research practice focuses on her position as both an artist and a fan in response to contemporary art and mass-media fan objects.
 She is currently studying an MA in Poetic Practice at Royal Holloway.

 Live on the Drive Writers: Aliche Iardella In between studying i am eager to live and have adventures.
 I want to learn how to make and do everything.
 Especially how to sail.
 I am afraid of money and of where technology is going.